 When is the intent to lien letter sent?

-In all cases, Texas requires that you send a separate pre-lien notice for each month you’re not paid, or you will forfeit your right to file a mechanics lien for that month’s work.
+Texas requires that you send a pre-lien notice for each month you’re not paid, or you will forfeit your right to file a mechanics lien for that month’s work.

 How is it sent, and to whom?

-In Texas, the notice of intent to lien must be sent by USPS via Return Receipt Requested (RRR), which will provide a receipt for your mailing (keep the receipt for your records).
+In Texas, the notice of intent to lien must be sent by USPS certified mail, or any other form of traceable delivery that confirms proof of receipt (keep the receipt for your records).
 The notice must go to both the owner of the property and the general contractor.
 We recommend all sub-subcontractors (2nd Tier contractors) also send a copy to the subcontractors above them on the job.

 Filing Within Reach